The Oath Against Harm in the Practice of the Dharma has been created to unite Buddhists against abuse.

 Zakletva protiv štete u praksi Dharme (Croatian)

 Please contact us if you are able to provide a version in another language.
-Also if you have suggestions for a future update please let us know.
+Also if you have suggested edits for a future update please let us know.